niplav/site/masturbation_and_attractiveness.md

 To test the claims by the NoFap community, I performed a small self-experiment.

-Important information about me: I am a male living in a european country, my age being in the early twenties.
-I seem to fall into the same category of people as most of the NoFap community.
+Relevant information about me: I am a male living in a european country, my age being in the early twenties.
+I seem to fall into the same demographic as most members of the NoFap community.

 Data was collected as follows: